 Approves any change to the scheme’s participation agreement and terms of reference

 - After consulting the governing body of the New Zealand Bankers’ Association

-- By a unanimous vote of the full board.
+- By a majority vote of the full board.

 Sets selection criteria for registered banks and deposit takers to become a scheme participant and decides applications to become a participant

-- By a unanimous vote of the full board.
+- By a majority vote of the full board.